regiregi22/RaspiNail/raspibolt_68_shango.md

 ### Preparation on the Pi

-This guide describes how to use Shango from within your own network, the same that also connects your RaspiBolt.
+This guide describes how to use Shango from within your own network, the same that also connects your RaspiNail.
 It is perfectly possible to use Shango on-the-go and connect to your node at home, but this involves creating new TLS certificates and can conflict with other parts of this guide.

 * Add the following line to your lnd configuration file in the section `[Application Options]`